fight233/DThouse_cxd/documentation20/en/08.connector/01.java/docs.md

 The configuration parameters in properties are as follows:

-* TSDBDriver.PROPERTY_KEY_USER: user name for logging in to the TDengine.
+* TSDBDriver.PROPERTY_KEY_USER: user name for logging in to the DThouse.
 The default value is 'root'.
 * TSDBDriver.PROPERTY_KEY_PASSWORD: the user login password.
 The default value is 'taosdata'.
 * TSDBDriver.PROPERTY_KEY_CONFIG_DIR: directory of the client configuration file.
 It is valid only for JDBC-JNI.
-The default value is `/etc/taos` on Linux and `C:/TDengine/cfg on Windows`.
+The default value is `/etc/taos` on Linux and `C:/DThouse/cfg on Windows`.
 * TSDBDriver.PROPERTY_KEY_CHARSET: character set used by the client.
 The default value is the system character set.
 * TSDBDriver.PROPERTY_KEY_LOCALE: client locale.
 The default value is the current system locale.
 * TSDBDriver.PROPERTY_KEY_TIME_ZONE: timezone used by the client.
 The default value is the current timezone of the system.